PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Bob can close the channel at any point by signing and broadcasting the most recent CTx.
 Once the CTx is broadcast, he must then wait for the rTXO timeout duration before he's able to spend his output from the CTx.

-The message exchange diagram below shows the channel being opened, one payment being made in each direction, and then Bob unilaterally closing the channel.
+The message exchange diagram below shows Bob unilaterally closing the channel after commitment state 3.
 Note that Alice has access to her funds as soon as Bob broadcasts the CTx, but Bob must wait for the revocation timeout delay.

 ![Two-way Channel - Bob closes unilaterally](./Two_Way_Channel_Messages4.svg)